 With regard to our minimum bid price, March 20, 2001, marked the thirtieth consecutive business day that the minimum bid price of our common stock was less than \$1.00.
-This constituted a failure on our part to meet Nasdaq's continued inclusion requirement for minimum bid price.
-On March 22, 2001, Nasdaq notified us of this failure, and we had a period of 90 calendar days from that notice to comply with the continued inclusion standard for minimum bid price.
-To do so, we would have had to meet that standard for a minimum of 10 consecutive business days during the 90-day compliance period.
-We failed to do so, and on June 21, 2001, Nasdaq notified us that we would be delisted on June 29, 2001, unless by June 28, 2001, we request a hearing before Nasdaq's Listing Qualifications Panel.
-On June 28th, we requested a hearing, and a hearing has been scheduled for August 9, 2001.
-Our hearing request will stay the delisting of our common stock pending the Panel's decision.
-The hearing will be scheduled within 45 days of the date we file our request.
-During the hearing, we intend to request, based on our particular circumstances, an extension of the time allotted to raise our share price.
-There can be no assurance the Panel will grant our request.
+This constitutes a failure on our part to meet Nasdaq's continued inclusion requirement for minimum bid price.
+On March 22, 2001, Nasdaq notified us of this failure, and we have a period of 90 calendar days from that notice to comply with the continued inclusion standard for minimum bid price.
+We can do so by meeting the standard for a minimum of 10 consecutive business days during the 90 day compliance period.
+On May 25, 2001, the Company's stock price had not gone above \$1.00 in this 90 day period.